Stanley Wilson (composer): Universal Studios

-Death
+Death and legacy

 Wilson died of a heart attack in Aspen, Colorado, at the age of 52, moments after addressing the 1970 Aspen Music Festival on the subject of composing for films and television.

-A memorial service was held July 15, 1970 at the Church of the Hills Chapel in Forest Lawn Memorial Park, Hollywood Hills, California.

-Legacy

-The Stanley Wilson Memorial Scholarship was established in 1970 at UCLA to annually benefit a brass and composition student.
+He was survived by Gertrud, his wife of 29 years and their three children: Phyllis Wilson Paul (Westlake Village CA.), Philip Wilson (Kaneohe Hawaii), Peter Wilson.

+In 2014 'Stanley Wilson Avenue' was named on the Universal City lot.
+It is at the location of Stanley's office.
+John Williams inscribed a commemorative plaque which is installed on Stanley Wilson Avenue to honor his mentor.